Kevinpgalligan/KevingalWebsite/pages/blog/daylight.md

 publish: y
 tags: data

 I made some graphs that show how much daylight there will be throughout 2021 in different parts of the world.
-I'm sure it has been done before, but fuck it.
+I'm sure it has been done before, but when has that ever stopped a shameless plagiarist like myself?

 Here's Dublin, Ireland.